crashdaddy/Annihilation/README.md

 # Annihilation
 HTML5 video game shooter

-This is a CANVAS-based space shooter game using Phaser 3
+This is a CANVAS-based space shooter game using Phaser 3.
+The controls are taken from Robotron 2084, where you use the WASD keys to move your ship around and the mouse to turn the ship and fire.
+It's pretty fun.

 It is in bad need of refactoring.
 Several code elements are repeated throughout when they could be made into function calls.